6 Things to Do in Bali: A Food Lover’s Paradise

 Each bite is kissed by smoke and salt, enhanced by the tang of fresh lime and fiery sambal.
 Dining by the beach in Bali is a moment of gratitude for the simple pleasures in life – like freshly caught seafood, good company and beautiful views.

-For a deeper connection to the land, join a foraging walk with a local farmer on a permaculture farm.
+For a deeper connection to the land, join a foraging walk with a local permaculture expert and wild chef.
 This immersive experience is one of the most meaningful things to do in Bali for nature lovers and conscious eaters.
-You’ll wander through edible gardens, learn about ancient plant wisdom, and taste wild herbs, roots, and edible flowers.
+You’ll wander through the jungle, learn about ancient plant wisdom, and taste wild herbs, roots, and edible flowers.
 Along the way, you’ll discover how Balinese people use these plants not just for food, but for healing and ceremony.
 It’s a powerful way to reconnect with nature and understand where food truly begins.
+(Contact us to book this experience).

 ————————————————————————————————————————————————————-